lidofinance/docs/docs/guides/steth-integration-guide.md

 If using the rebasable stETH token is not an option for your integration, it is recommended to use wstETH instead of stETH.
 See how it works [here](#wsteth).

+### Transfer shares function for stETH

+The [LIP-11](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-11.md) introduced the `transferShares` function which allows to transfer stETH in a "rebase-agnostic" manner: transfer in terms of [shares](#steth-internals-share-mechanics) amount.

+Normally, we transfer stETH using ERC-20 `transfer` and `transferFrom` functions which accept as input amount of stETH, not the amount of the underlying shares.
+Sometimes we'd better operate with shares directly to avoid possible rounding issues.
+Rounding issues usually could appear after a token rebase.
+This feature is aimed to provide an additional level of precision when operating with stETH.
+Read more abut the function in the [LIP-11](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-11.md).

+Also, V2 upgrade introduced a `transferSharesFrom` to completely match ERC-20 set of transfer methods.

 ### Fees

 Lido collects a percentage of the staking rewards as a protocol fee.
 The exact fee size is defined by the DAO and can be changed in the future via DAO voting.
 To collect the fee, the protocol mints new stETH token shares and assigns them to the fee recipients.
 Currenty, the fee collected by Lido protocol is 10% of staking rewards with half of it going to the node operators and the other half going to the protocol treasury.